USB human interface device class

-In computing, the USB human interface device class (USB HID class) is a part of the USB specification for computer peripherals: it specifies a device class (a type of computer hardware) for human interface devices such as keyboards, mice, game controllers and alphanumeric display devices.
+In computing, the USB human interface device class (USB HID class) is a part of the USB specification for computer peripherals: it specifies a device class (a type of computer hardware) for human interface devices such as keyboards, mice, touchscreen, touchpad, game controllers and alphanumeric display devices.

 The USB HID class is defined in a number of documents provided by the USB Implementers Forum's Device Working Group.
 The primary document used to describe the USB HID class is the Device Class Definition for HID 1.11.

 Devices

 The USB HID class describes devices used with nearly every modern computer.
 Many predefined functions exist in the USB HID class.
 These functions allow hardware manufacturers to design a product to USB HID class specifications and expect it to work with any software that also meets these specifications.

 The same HID protocol is used unmodified in Bluetooth human interface devices.
 The Bluetooth profile specification only points readers to the USB HID documentation.
 In this sense those devices also belong to the USB HID class.